Dirac Electrons in AC-Magnetic Fields: $\pi$-Landau Levels and Chiral Anomaly-Induced Homodyne Effect: Symmetry and robustness

 We can show that the chiral eigenstates are indeed stable against any perturbation $V$ respecting the chiral symmetry $\Gamma$, as long as matrix elements of $V$ between $\Gamma=+1$ and $\Gamma=-1$ states are negligible.
 We provide an elementary derivation using the Sambe space formalism [Eq.~(\ref{eq:sambe})] in Appendix~\ref{sec:appendix-robustness}.
 Because there are no $\Gamma=+1$ state in the present energy scale of interest, the doubly-degenerate flat band with $\Gamma=-1$ is quite stable.

 We examine the robustness of the flat band numerically in Fig.~\ref{fig:breakdown}.
 Here we plot the energy spectrum at $p_y=0$ against the field amplitude $B$.
 We can see that the flat band state survives up to $B\simeq 10/l_0^{2}$, while it finally splits in the strong field regime.
-This observation implies that there are hidden $\Gamma=+1$ states in the higher energy scale, which we identify in the next subsection.
+This observation implies that there are hidden $\Gamma=+1$ states in the higher energy scale, which we identify in Sec.~\ref{sec:higher}.